-Billboard display professionals installing and maintaining media signage are at a substantial risk of suffering injuries or being killed on the job.
+Billboard display professionals installing and maintaining media signage are at substantial risk of suffering injuries or being killed on the job.
 Some of the obvious risk factors involved in performing the duties as a Billboard Worker include:

 - Windy Days - While the wind might be minimal at ground level when the workers climb to heights of 100 feet or more, weather conditions can change significantly.
 At that height, winds tend to intensify in both urban and rural areas.

 - Inclement Weather - Working at great height during the storm can pose significant risks and create an unsafe environment.
 The worksite becomes even more dangerous when lightning is present.
-Workers should take every effort to climb down from the high structure and protect themselves during a lightning storm.
+Workers should make every effort to climb down from the high structure and protect themselves during a lightning storm.

 Billboard Media Workers' Wages

-The annual employment statistics maintained by the US Bureau of Labor Statistics for the year 2016 revealed that there are tens of thousands Billboard Workers employed in the United States.
+The annual employment statistics maintained by the US Bureau of Labor Statistics for the year 2016 revealed that there are tens of thousands of billboard workers employed in the United States.

 Billboard Worker-Related Fatalities and Injuries

 Even though federal and state agencies have gone to great lengths to improve safety measures for individuals working at significant heights, accidents with injuries and fatalities still occur.

 - Case 1: March 2007 - An employee accessing a billboard using a ladder fell to his death during an attempt to “service an electronic display unit on the face of the billboard."

-- Case 2: August 2007 - Worker Seriously Injured by Contracting Boom.
+- Case 2: August 2007 - Worker Seriously harmed by Contracting Boom.
 Just before noon on August 8, 2007, an employee assigned to fix an advertising sign used a telescopic boom truck while positioned inside the basket.
-The injured worker reported that “when the boom was extended out, he found the problem with the sign, and he started to retract the extended boom [realizing that] the boom would not retract."
+The worker reported that “when the boom was extended out, he found the problem with the sign, and he started to retract the extended boom [realizing that] the boom would not retract."
 The worker tried three unsuccessful attempts to retract the boom when the device “started falling in on itself and retracting.
 He fell about 50 feet along with the basket before impact and struck his face on the basket’s control panel."

-The worker “seriously injured his face.
+- The worker “seriously injured his face.
 He was taken to the San Francisco General Hospital."
 The investigators could not identify a deficiency and found the lift to be in “good and working order.
+A thorough inspection was conducted at the shop, and no problem could be found with the operation of the boom."
 The employer stated that he was able to operate the boom without any problem.
-A thorough inspection was conducted at the shop, and no problem could be found with the operation of the boom."

 - Case 3: February 3, 2017 - Two media billboard workers were possibly electrocuted while working on a media board.
-In February 2018, during the early morning hours, two men working on a billboard in an urban area suffered serious injuries.
-The workers were transported to a local medical center where one was listed in fair condition and the other in serious condition.
+In February 2018, two men working on a billboard in an urban area during the early morning hours suffered serious injuries.
+The workers were transported to a local medical center, where one was listed in fair condition and the other in serious condition.
 An early investigation revealed that the men were likely electrocuted while working on the billboard structure.
 Initially, the case was reported to authorities as an explosion.

-- Case 4: January 2008 - A Billboard Worker is Killed from Impalement after Falling.
+- Case 4: January 2008 - A Billboard Worker is Killed from Impalement After Falling.
 On January 7, 2008, a billboard worker “was installing the advertisement for an outdoor billboard.
 He fell a distance of 10.5 to 11 feet and was impaled by a fiberglass stake that was driven into the ground."
-The worker died from his injuries.
+The injured worker died from his injuries.

 - Case 5: March 2012 - A billboard worker died after falling from a billboard advertisement sign.
 On February 22, 2012, a billboard worker “was preparing to descend from a billboard after installing an advertisement sign.
 He fell 30 feet and was killed."